Do Go On - 319 - Vincent Gigante, The Oddfather

 but it had in fact only grazed his scalp.

-That's not a good place to graze, though.
+That's not a good place to graze though.

 Actually, I mean, obviously it's still horrendously painful.

-But a graze is a great result.
+But it graze is a great result.

-Like a centimetre down and it's in your head.
+Yeah, like a centimetre down and it's in your head.

-It's a bit of a Mighty Duck scenario where Gordon Bombay would say
+It's a bit of a mighty duck scenario where Gordon Bombay would say about his big chance when he was a kid.

-And then little Charlie, played by Pacey from Dawson's Creek,
+played by Pacey from Dawson's Creek says,

 and you miss completely.